reallocf/LinkedIn_Hangman/README.txt

     I believe that these two pieces of information provide valuable insight to how the algorithm is working and why it works as well as it does.

-    It also gives interesting insight into why it fails when it does.
+    It also gives interesting information into why it fails when it does.

     For example, the algorithm does not work well with very short words - when at 3 or 4 letters there are just too many similar options to allow for the problem to be properly constrained.